tgstoecker/A2TEA.Workflow/README.md

 hypotheses.tsv (formulate hypotheses regarding your supplied data):
 (!NOTE: "min_expansion_factor" & "min_expansion_difference" are seperate criteria - if either one is passed the orthologous group will be used in downstream steps)
-- hypothesis - (integer) index number of hypothesis starting at 1
+- hypothesis - (integer) index number of hypothesis starting at 1 (don't skip any integers!)
 - name - (string) descriptive name (in quotations!); e.g. "Expanded in Arabidopsis compared to Monocots"
 - expanded_in - (string) one or multiple species (seperated by ";") which are checked for gene family expansion events compared to one or multiple species (seperated by ";") under compared_to
 - compared_to - (string) see above